 Otherwise, why buy it?

-It doesn't matter if the SPD/TVSS in question is a panel type unit for your business, a whole home unit for your house or the everyday outlet surge protector.
+your business, a whole home unit for your house or the everyday outlet surge protector type.

-Circuitry used, quality and type of components in the device are important.
+Circuitry used, quality of components and type of components in the devices are important.
 Many times these components may be similar.

-However, combining the components and how they are used in the unit design is typically the point of quality separation.
+However, combining components, design and testing of the devices are typically the point of quality separation.

 Depending on how effective and dependable a protection unit you want... you have different choices of "design" and components available.

 Types of protection designs available in both Panel and Plug-In units:

-Device's available may incorporate one or more of the circuitry types to improve effectiveness - but again, type and quality of components and design are key.
+Device's available may incorporate one or more of the circuitry types to improve effectiveness - but again, type, quality number of components and design are key.

-Depending on unit design and other factors, performance and/or results will very with different units - again, regardless if the units in question are panel mounted TVSS or plug-in units.
+Depending on unit design and other factors, performance and/or results will very with different units.
+Again, regardless if the units in question are panel mounted TVSS or plug-in type units.

 Below is a simple example of three different outlet surge protector units that were used to protect the power side of a general home network.
 All three units use similar concepts and similar components to achieve protection.

 Please Note: The surge protector comparison is provided to demonstrate differences in SPD equipment designs, their marketing claims and unit performance through a very basic test...

 In the field usage.

-This comparison is called "historical" because this is the result of three different units used over a 5 year time span to do the same job - to protect the power side of home network electronics.
+This comparison is called "historical" because this is the result of three different units used over a 5 year time span to do the same job.
+The job was to protect the power side of home network electronics.

 All three units have similar capacity design spec's: